Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 Object-oriented task abstraction (iOS 2.0 / macOS 10.5, 2007).
 Originally built on threads, reimplemented on top of GCD in iOS 4.0 / macOS 10.6 (2009) when `BlockOperation` was also added.
 Adds dependency graphs, priorities, KVO-observable state, and built-in cancellation.

 **Why this still exists:** GCD added blocks but dropped Operation's structured cancellation, KVO state, and dependency graphs.
-Swift Concurrency replaces both with typed return values, structured cancellation, and compile-time isolation — and is the right answer for new code. `OperationQueue` survives because Apple frameworks still hand them out, and because explicit dependency graphs (rare) remain easier to read here than in a `TaskGroup`.
+Swift Concurrency replaces both with typed return values, structured cancellation, and compile-time isolation, and is the right answer for new code. `OperationQueue` survives because Apple frameworks still hand them out, and because explicit dependency graphs (rare) remain easier to read here than in a `TaskGroup`.

 ### Basic usage